Skip to content

 • Due to the nature of growth stocks, the companies behind them typically contribute positively to economic growth and technological advancement

-• Growth stocks often belong to innovative companies – as you’ll see in our list below, three of the five picks are tech businesses.
+• Growth stocks often belong to innovative companies – as you’ll see in our list below, all five of our picks are tech businesses.
 By investing in these stocks, you’re helping to contribute to technological progression

 Risks of growth stocks